Driving Under the Influence is Deadly

-Driving under the influence increases the chance of wrong-way driving incidents, a wrongful death lawyer in Scottsdale, AZ can advise regarding legal options.
+Driving under the influence increases the chance of wrong-way driving incidents, a wrongful death lawyer in Mesa, AZ can advise regarding legal options.
 Over two-thirds of wrong-way drivers are under the influence.
 The National Transportation Safety Board (NTSB) states that alcohol ignition interlock devices may help to reduce drunk driving.
 MADD reports that 30 states require interlocks for drunk drivers, that every state has some interlock law.
 MADD further states that studies show that such interlock laws would reduce drunk driving deaths by 15% nationwide.

 Driving under the influence also increases the likelihood of distracted driving because drugs and alcohol affect a person’s ability to perceive risks.
 An impaired driver is more likely to use their phone and engage in other distracting behaviors.

 Do your part to stay safe:

 - If you will be drinking or using an impairing drug, plan ahead for a safe ride home.

 - Do not let a person get behind the wheel if they have been drinking or using drugs.
 Help to arrange a safe ride home for them.